 The Correcting the Record global project amplifies Sites of Conscience’s unique expertise in documentation, oral history collection, and community engagement to confront what author Chimamanda Ngozi Adichie called “the single stories” – simplistic and often false narratives that exclude the experiences, needs and voices of minority groups, ultimately contributing to divisive rhetoric, negative stereotypes, discrimination, hatred and violence.
 To learn more about this project, click here.

-In order to ensure global best practice, accessibility and replicability, ICSC is organizing the “Correcting the Record” virtual global workshop on November 29-30, 2022.
-The workshop will present the Correcting the Record methodology; help disseminate the learnings of the Correcting the Record global project; and support the assessment and recalibration of Sites of Conscience repositories at the global level.
-To register, click here.
+In order to ensure global best practice, accessibility and replicability, ICSC organized the “Correcting the Record” virtual global workshop on November 29-30, 2022.
+The workshop presented the Correcting the Record methodology; helped disseminate the learnings of the Correcting the Record global project; and supported the assessment and recalibration of Sites of Conscience repositories at the global level.

-During the virtual workshop, project partners and mentors will share key lessons learned from their participation in the Correcting the Record project and initial impacts of their case studies in amplifying the stories of those who had been excluded from mainstream narratives; questioning stereotypes; and countering discrimination at the community level.
-In particular, project partners from Brazil, Chile and Taiwan will discuss lessons learned in tackling contemporary challenges of racial discrimination, exclusion and violence in their communities, and project partners from Uganda, Chile and Trinidad and Tobago will explain the different approaches they’ve taken to feminize historical narratives.
+During the virtual workshop, project partners and mentors shared key lessons learned from their participation in the Correcting the Record project and initial impacts of their case studies in amplifying the stories of those who had been excluded from mainstream narratives; questioning stereotypes; and countering discrimination at the community level.
+In particular, project partners from Brazil, Chile and Taiwan discussed lessons learned in tackling contemporary challenges of racial discrimination, exclusion and violence in their communities, and project partners from Uganda, Chile and Trinidad and Tobago explained the different approaches they’ve taken to feminize historical narratives.

-In addition, the workshop will offer participants a training session on inclusivity and how it can be incorporated into Sites of Conscience work at institutional and programmatic levels.
-Finally, participants will be guided through the Correcting the Record Framework and will explore key roadblocks in assessing gaps in their repositories and rebalancing minority groups’ representation in their organizations’ approaches, practices, skills and tools in order to build new records in an inclusive, equitable and holistic manner.
+In addition, the workshop offered participants a training session on inclusivity and how it can be incorporated into Sites of Conscience work at institutional and programmatic levels.
+Finally, participants were guided through the Correcting the Record framework and explored key roadblocks in assessing gaps in their repositories and rebalancing minority groups’ representation in their organizations’ approaches, practices, skills and tools in order to build new records in an inclusive, equitable and holistic manner.